causify-ai/tutorials/class_project_instructions/Projects/Azua_Project_Description.md

 **Description**

-Azua is a powerful data science tool designed for data visualization, analysis, and machine learning.
-It offers an intuitive interface that simplifies the process of data manipulation and model building.
-With features for interactive dashboards, data exploration, and model evaluation, Azua enhances the data science workflow from data ingestion to deployment.
+Azua is a powerful data science tool designed for efficient data analysis and machine learning model development.
+It provides a user-friendly interface for data manipulation, visualization, and model training.
+Key features include:

-Technologies Used
-Azua

-- Provides a user-friendly interface for data visualization and exploration.
-- Integrates machine learning capabilities for model building and evaluation.
-- Supports collaborative features for team-based projects and sharing insights.
+- **Data Integration**: Seamlessly connects to various data sources, including cloud storage and databases.
+- **Visualization Tools**: Offers interactive visualizations to explore data and results effectively.
+- **Model Training**: Supports a variety of machine learning algorithms with built-in hyperparameter tuning.
+- **Collaboration Features**: Enables team collaboration through shared notebooks and version control.

 ---

-### Project 1: Predicting House Prices (Difficulty: 1 - Easy)
+### Project 1: Movie Recommendation System (Difficulty: 1)

-**Project Objective:**
-Build a predictive model to estimate house prices based on various features such as location, size, and amenities.
+**Project Objective**: Build a movie recommendation system that predicts user preferences based on historical ratings, optimizing for personalized recommendations.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Find datasets on Kaggle that include real estate data with features like square footage, number of bedrooms, and location attributes.

-**Tasks:**
-- **Data Ingestion:**
+- Use the "MovieLens 100K" dataset available on Kaggle, which contains user ratings for movies.

+**Tasks**:
-  Import the dataset into Azua and perform initial data exploration to understand the features.
+- **Data Ingestion**: Load the MovieLens dataset into Azua for analysis.

-- **Data Cleaning:**
-  Handle missing values and outliers using Azua's data preprocessing tools.

-- **Feature Engineering:**
-  Create new features if necessary, such as price per square foot or distance from city center.

-- **Model Selection:**
-  Use Azua to select appropriate regression algorithms (e.g., Linear Regression, Random Forest).
+- **Data Cleaning**: Preprocess the dataset to handle missing values and duplicates.
+- **Exploratory Data Analysis (EDA)**: Visualize user ratings and movie genres to identify trends.

-- **Model Evaluation:**
+- **Model Selection**: Implement collaborative filtering using user-item matrices.
-  Evaluate the model's performance using metrics like RMSE and visualize results in Azua.
+- **Model Training**: Train the recommendation model and evaluate its performance using metrics like RMSE.

-**Bonus Ideas (Optional):**
+- **Recommendation Generation**: Create a function to recommend movies for a given user based on the trained model.

+### Bonus Ideas:
+- Implement content-based filtering alongside collaborative filtering for hybrid recommendations.
-- Compare model performance with different regression algorithms.
+- Compare the performance of different recommendation algorithms.
-- Explore the impact of feature scaling on model accuracy.

 ---

-### Project 2: Customer Segmentation Analysis (Difficulty: 2 - Medium)
+### Project 2: Customer Churn Prediction (Difficulty: 2)

-**Project Objective:**
-Segment customers based on purchasing behavior to identify distinct groups for targeted marketing strategies.
+**Project Objective**: Develop a model to predict customer churn for a subscription-based service, optimizing for accuracy in identifying at-risk customers.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Utilize datasets available on Kaggle containing transaction data or customer behavior data with features like purchase frequency and average spend.

-**Tasks:**
-- **Data Ingestion:**
-  Load the customer dataset into Azua and visualize initial distributions of key features.
+- Use the "Telco Customer Churn" dataset from Kaggle, which contains customer information and churn labels.

+**Tasks**:
-- **Data Preprocessing:**
+- **Data Ingestion**: Import the Telco dataset into Azua.
-  Clean the dataset by handling duplicates and normalizing numerical features.

-- **Clustering:**
-  Apply clustering algorithms (e.g., K-Means) using Azua to identify customer segments.

-- **Visualization:**
-  Create visualizations to represent customer segments and their characteristics.

-- **Insights Generation:**
-  Analyze clusters to derive actionable insights for marketing strategies.

-**Bonus Ideas (Optional):**
-- Experiment with different clustering algorithms (e.g., DBSCAN, Hierarchical Clustering).
-- Implement a dashboard in Azua to visualize real-time customer segmentation.
+- **Feature Engineering**: Create new features such as tenure groups and payment methods.
+- **Data Visualization**: Visualize churn rates across different customer demographics and service usage.
+- **Model Development**: Implement classification algorithms (e.g., Logistic Regression, Random Forest) to predict churn.
+- **Model Evaluation**: Use confusion matrix and ROC-AUC to evaluate model performance.
+- **Insights Generation**: Analyze important features affecting churn and provide actionable insights.

+### Bonus Ideas:
+- Incorporate additional data sources such as customer service interactions to enhance predictions.
+- Test ensemble methods to improve model accuracy.

 ---

-### Project 3: Financial Time Series Forecasting (Difficulty: 3 - Hard)
+### Project 3: Air Quality Forecasting (Difficulty: 3)

-**Project Objective:**
-Develop a forecasting model to predict stock prices based on historical data and market indicators.
+**Project Objective**: Create a forecasting model to predict air quality index (AQI) levels based on historical data and environmental factors, optimizing for forecast accuracy.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Access financial market data from public APIs or Kaggle datasets that include historical stock prices and relevant economic indicators.

-**Tasks:**
-- **Data Ingestion:**
+- Utilize the "Air Quality" dataset from the UCI Machine Learning Repository, which includes hourly averaged responses from an array of sensors.

+**Tasks**:
-  Import the financial time series dataset into Azua and visualize trends over time.
+- **Data Ingestion**: Load the Air Quality dataset into Azua and explore its structure.

-- **Data Preprocessing:**
-  Clean the dataset by handling missing values and ensuring proper date formatting.

-- **Feature Engineering:**
-  Create lag features and moving averages to enhance the forecasting model.

-- **Model Development:**
-  Utilize Azua to build and train time series forecasting models (e.g., ARIMA, LSTM).

-- **Model Evaluation:**
+- **Data Preprocessing**: Handle missing values and outliers, and normalize the data for better model performance.
+- **Feature Selection**: Identify key features impacting AQI, such as temperature, humidity, and wind speed.
+- **Time-Series Analysis**: Implement time-series forecasting models (e.g., ARIMA, LSTM) to predict future AQI levels.
-  Assess model performance using metrics like MAE and visualize forecasted vs. actual values.
+- **Model Evaluation**: Assess model performance using metrics like MAE and RMSE.

-**Bonus Ideas (Optional):**
-- Compare the performance of traditional statistical models with machine learning models.
-- Implement an interactive dashboard to visualize forecast results and model performance metrics.
+- **Visualization**: Create visualizations of actual vs. predicted AQI levels over time to illustrate forecasting accuracy.

+### Bonus Ideas:
+- Explore the impact of external factors like traffic data or industrial activity on AQI levels.
+- Implement a real-time data pipeline to continuously update the forecasting model with new data.